Mighty Morphin Power Rangers: The Movie: Production

 Filming took place in and around Bombo Quarry, Sydney, and Queensland in Australia.

-This film was released on June 30, 1995, and grossed $66.4 million worldwide, but received mixed reviews from critics.
-The critics praised its action sequences and performances, but felt that the film was nothing more than a longer episode of the series with better special effects, pointing to the plot and screenplay as the main faults.
+Gabrielle Fitzpatrick, who played Dulcea, was diagnosed with an ovarian cyst before set call on November 2nd, and required immediate surgery to have it removed.
+Mariska Hargitay was hired to replace her, and production resumed.
+According to Paul Matthews, the art department electrician for the film, Hargitay was later stood down on December 20th because "she just didn't cut it".
+According to Hargitay, "they had me on hold a lot", and she returned home for Christmas near December 21st.
+Then, she found out that she had been fired when she called "them" on January 3rd.
+By the time of some critical shoots starting 8th January 1995, Fitzpatrick had recovered from her operation, and returned to her role.

+According to Matthews, the film underwent numerous changes during filming.

 Soundtrack

 Mighty Morphin Power Rangers The Movie: Original Soundtrack Album is the licensed soundtrack to the film.
 It was released by Fox Records and Saban Records on June 8, 1995, on audio CD and cassette.

 Despite several of the songs heard in the movie being well known and older, the album featured the highest profile musical talent the series had been associated with up until that point.
 The music of Van Halen, They Might Be Giants, Devo, Red Hot Chili Peppers, Roxette, Dan Hartman, and Buckethead was used throughout the film.
 The single released to promote the soundtrack was Shampoo's "Trouble", although the commercials for the film used both this and Snap!'s hit "The Power".